itsme2019/RTG/README.md

 ## 👎 Limitations
 - Purely monocular depth-based terrains can be inaccurate, might need some manual scaling
 - Work in progress:

 ![alt text](image.png)

+## :raised_hands: Acknowledgements

+- Thanks to Lihe Yang and the team for coming up with Depth-Anything-V2
+- Thanks to the user, Iker Lluvia for documenting meshlab coversion process [here](https://github.com/ethz-asl/voxblox_ground_truth/issues/13)